aicenter/simod/README.md

 **Important:** If running this command from PowerShell, remember to quote the arguments starting with `-` and containing dot, e.g.: `'-Dexec.mainClass=cz.cvut.fel.aic.SiMoD.OnDemandVehiclesSimulation'`

 Simulation speed can be adjusted by '+' , '-' , '*' or 'Ctrl *' and paused by 'Space'

+## Results
+If you let the simulation finish, you should see the reuslt files with various statistics in your experiment folder (inside `data_dir`).